 A love of reading is promoted through additional activities including author and poet visits; book fairs; an annual book day; paired reading; shared reading with younger children and parental reading workshops in the foundation stage.
 We also use a range of other reading strategies to broaden children’s understanding, interest and enjoyment of reading.
 In Key Stage 2, as their reading develops, children are encouraged to read from a wide range of fiction and non-fiction books.

 Parents are encouraged to support reading at home and children read daily.
 Children in EYFS and KS1 take home a phonically decodable book matched to their learning in Phonics.
-Pupils also have access to a wide range of Bug Club book banded home reading books and e-books, which children choose themselves.
+Pupils also have access to a wide range of year group appropriate home reading books and e-books, which children choose themselves.
 Each child in school has an individual reading record where reading is recorded and tracked and is a means of communicating development to the child, parent and teacher.
 Children are also encouraged to choose books from the shared reading shelves for use during reading for pleasure time in school.

 *What does whole class guiding reading look like?